Dictionary Learning for Adaptive GPR Landmine Classification: Problem Formulation

 where $\mathcal{D}$ is a set of all dictionaries with unit column-norms, $\left\Vert\mathbf{d}_j\right\Vert_2 = 1$ for $1\le j\le N$.
 This subproblem is solved by methods such as singular value decomposition or gradient descent \cite{aharon2006k,mairal2009online}.

-Classical methods such as MOD \cite{engan1999method} and K-SVD \cite{elad2006image} retain a guess for $\mathbf{D}$ and $\mathbf{x}$ and iteratively update either $\mathbf{x}$ using basis/matched pursuit (BP/MP) or $\mathbf{D}$ using least squares solver.
+Classical methods such as MOD \cite{engan1999method} and K-SVD \cite{elad2006image} retain a guess for $\mathbf{D}$ and $\mathbf{X}$ and iteratively update either $\mathbf{X}$ using basis/matched pursuit (BP/MP) or $\mathbf{D}$ using least squares solver.
 Both MOD and K-SVD operate in batches, i.e. they deal with the entire training set in each iteration, and solve the same dictionary learning model but differ in the optimization method.
-Since the initial guesses of $\mathbf{D}$ or $\mathbf{x}$ can be far removed from the actual dictionary, the BP step may behave erratically.
+Since the initial guesses of $\mathbf{D}$ or $\mathbf{X}$ can be far removed from the actual dictionary, the BP step may behave erratically.
 While there are several state-of-the-art results that outline DL algorithms with concrete performance guarantees, e.g. \cite{spielman2012exact,agarwal2014learning,arora2014new}, they require stronger assumptions on the observed data.
-In practice, heuristic DL such as MOD and K-SVD do yield overcomplete dictionaries.
+In practice, heuristic DL such as MOD and K-SVD do yield overcomplete dictionaries although provable guarantees for such algorithms are difficult to come by.

 Several extensions of batch DL have been proposed e.g. label consistent (LC) K-SVD \cite{jiang2013label} and discriminative K-SVD \cite{zhang2010discriminative} introduced label information into the procedure of learning dictionaries to make them more discriminative.
 The performance of K-SVD can be improved in terms of both computational complexity and obtaining an incoherent dictionary if the learning process enforces constraints such as hierarchical tree sparsity \cite{varshney2008sparse}, structured group sparsity (StructDL) \cite{suo2014structured}, Fisher discrimination (FDDL) \cite{yang2014sparse}, and low-rank-and-Fisher (D$^2$L$^2$R$^2$) \cite{li2014learning}.
 Often objects belonging to different classes have common features.
-This has been exploited in improving K-SVD to yield methods such as DL with structured incoherence and shared features (DLSI) \cite{ramirez2010classification}, separating the commonality and the particularity (COPAR) \cite{kong2012dictionary}, convolutional sparse DL (CSDL) \cite{gao2014learning}, and low-rank shared DL (LRSDL) \cite{vu2017fast}.
+This has been exploited in improving K-SVD to yield methods such as DL with structured incoherence and shared features (DLSI) \cite{ramirez2010classification}, separating the commonality and the particularity (COPAR) \cite{kong2012dictionary}, convolutional sparse DL (CSDL) \cite{gao2014learning}, shift-invariant DL \cite{rusu2018learning}, principal component analysis DL \cite{nguyen2018separation}, convolutional DL \cite{garcia2018convolutional} and low-rank shared DL (LRSDL) \cite{vu2017fast}.
+A recent review of various DL algorithms can be found in \cite{dumitrescu2018dictionary}.